Policy Summary

 - An explanation of a TE’s “at-will” status

-- An explanation of the potential benefits available to the TE
+- An explanation of the potential benefits available to TEs

-TEs are subject to the WRS eligibility requirements in Wis.
+TEs are subject to the Wisconsin Retirement System (WRS) eligibility requirements in Wis.
 Stats. §§ 40.02(26) and 40.22, and in Chapter 3 of the WRS Administrative Manual.
-TEs must be covered by the WRS to be eligible for benefits except where outlined below.
+TEs must be covered by the WRS to be eligible for benefits except when outlined below.
 TEs are eligible for the employer contribution towards health insurance on the first of the month following completion of two months of WRS state service per § 40.05(4)(a)2.

-- A concurrent appointment occurs when a TE is appointed to two or more TE appointments at the same time.
-An employee may hold concurrent TE appointments if at least two of the following three criteria are met:
+- TEs may hold concurrent TE appointments if at least two of the following three criteria are met:

 - The appointments are in different operational areas.